FSD3038 Welfare and Services in Finland 2013: Face-to-Face Interviews of the Elderly

 - Moisio, Pasi (National Institute for Health and Welfare)

-activities of daily living, care of the elderly, elderly, family policy, health, health policy, health services, housing of the elderly, informal care, living conditions, quality of life, satisfaction, social and welfare policy, social networks, social services, social welfare, well-being (health)
+activities of daily living, care of the elderly, elderly, family policy, health, health policy, health services, housing for the elderly, informal care, living conditions, quality of life, satisfaction, social networks, social services, social welfare, welfare policy, well-being (health)

 Welfare and Services in Finland is a panel survey that combines telephone and face-to-face interviews, postal surveys and register data.
 The aim of the study is to offer up-to-date, reliable and extensive research data on Finnish welfare and the use of welfare services.
 This dataset contains a face-to-face survey aimed at the elderly.
 Main topics included housing, financial circumstances, health and health services, need for care and assistance, informal care, social networks, and quality of life.